 I am making over a spare bedroom at our renovated lake house.
 We gutted the room, replaced walls, stained concrete floors, and threw in some second-hand bunk beds to get us by.

-I definitely don’t have money in the budget for a new rug so I will be getting creative and making a DIY Dyed Tassel Rug.
+There is not enough money in the budget for a new rug so I will be getting creative and making a DIY Dyed Tassel Rug.

-I pulled out all my leftover yarn from projects to make tassels with and choose the one that I thought best matched the rug.
+I pulled out all my leftover yarn from projects to make tassels and choose the one that I thought best matched the rug.
 You can see how to make tassels on my DIY Shower Curtain Tassels post.

 Rit Dye in the color grey cost and I followed the package directions.

 Let the tassels sit in the pan of Rit Dye for 10 minutes until they were the color desired.